 - Finance management: Advertising agency billing software should capitalize on all your project and resource data to offer accurate forecasting and estimation.
 Can also include invoice and billing features to streamline your flow from first pitch to final invoice.
 In some cases, a module for managing media and procurement is useful, helping to manage things like purchase and insertion orders.

 - Reporting: Do the media planning softwares have adequate reporting systems regarding time logging, finances, resource management and other options?
 Is data collection and organization easy and helpful?

-Is it easy to connect with other tools?
+Is it easy to connect with other marketing or project management tools?
 Any pre-built integrations?